 Premium Grills with Interchangeable Plates and Broiler

-You can either wash them by hand with warm soapy water or pop the removable plates and drip tray in the dishwasher.
+You can either wash them by hand with warm, soapy water or pop the removable plates and drip tray in the dishwasher.

-Let them soak for a good hour or so to help loosen grime and food particles.
+Let them soak for a good hour to help loosen grime and food particles.
 You can also run them through the dishwasher for some extra help.

 If any food or grease residue is still stuck to the grill, you can use a plastic spatula or tong to loosen it.
 Again, be careful not to scratch or damage the nonstick surface.

 If you're having trouble washing your premium grill and waffle plates, try coating your grill in butter or cooking oil before use.

 Dual Surface Griddle

 Therefore, the best way to clean the griddle plates would be the same way as the Basic Grill Plates.

 When the grill is hot, wipe down the grill surface carefully with damp paper towels, placed in between plastic tongs.

 These are ideal for cleaning grill plates and are perfectly designed to clean various surfaces.
 The scouring side won't damage your grill plates.

 Additional George Foreman Grill Cleaning Tips

-Give these tips a go to make cleanup on your George Foreman Grill that much easier!
+Give these tips a go to make cleanup on your George Foreman Grill that much easier.

-Using this foil method means your grill won't even become dirty in the first place!
+Using this foil method means your grill won't even become dirty in the first place.

 “The mild warmth, along with the moisture in the paper towels, is a necessary combination for gently lifting away the grease left behind on the grills plate.”

-- Joshua, Writer for The Fun Times Guide.
+- Joshua, Writer for The Fun Times Guide

-2nd Method - Place a damp paper towel on a warm grill after cooking.
+Place a damp paper towel on a warm grill after cooking.

-Placing a moist paper towel on your warm grill will help lift the grease and grime.
-Once you've finished cooking your food and your grill has cooled down, lay down a few damp paper towels on top of your grill and close the lid.
+This will help lift the grease and grime.
+Once you've finished cooking your food and your grill has cooled down, lay a few paper towels on top of your grill and close the lid.

 Always be careful when using these methods.
-To avoid fires, make sure the grill isn't too hot when placing the paper towels.
+To avoid fires, ensure the grill isn't too hot when placing the paper towels.